Kexfff/zenified-start-page/README.md

 - Type anywhere to search, plus keyboard shortcuts (`/`, `Ctrl/Cmd+K`, `Alt+B`, and `Esc`)
 - New-tab and homepage overrides so the dashboard opens in new windows and normal browser startups

-## Load it in Firefox or Zen Browser
+## How to install

-1. Download the last version from Release page
+1. Download the last version from Release page (https://github.com/Kexfff/zenified-start-page/releases/tag/v1.3.0)
-2. Add to your Firefox installation.
+2. Add to your Firefox installation
-3. Be happy.
+3. Be happy

 ## Privacy